-The School's policy is to observe the guidance issued or supported by the DBS on the use of disclosure information.
+The school's policy is to observe the guidance issued or supported by the DBS on the use of disclosure information.

-In particular, the School will:
+In particular, the school will:

-- store disclosure information and other confidential documents issued by the DBS in locked, non-portable storage containers, access to which will be restricted to members of the School's senior management team; - Not retain disclosure information or any associated correspondence for longer than is necessary, and for a maximum of six months.
-The School will keep a record of the date of a disclosure, the name of the subject, the type of disclosure, the position in question, the unique number issued by the DBS and the recruitment decision taken; - ensure that any disclosure information is destroyed by suitably secure means such as shredding; and - Prohibit the photocopying or scanning of any disclosure information without the express permission of the individual to whom the disclosure relates.
+- store disclosure information and other confidential documents issued by the DBS in locked, non-portable storage containers, access to which will be restricted to members of the School's senior management team; - not retain disclosure information or any associated correspondence for longer than is necessary, and for a maximum of six months.
+The School will keep a record of the date of a disclosure, the name of the subject, the type of disclosure, the position in question, the unique number issued by the DBS and the recruitment decision taken; - ensure that any disclosure information is destroyed by suitably secure means such as shredding; and - prohibit the photocopying or scanning of any disclosure information without the express permission of the individual to whom the disclosure relates.

-10 Retention of records
+Retention of Records

-The School is legally required to undertake the above pre-employment checks.
-Therefore, if an applicant is successful in their application, the School will retain on their personnel file any relevant information provided as part of the application process.
+The school is legally required to undertake the above pre-employment checks.
+Therefore, if an applicant is successful in their application, the school will retain on his/her personnel file any relevant information provided as part of the application process.
 This will include copies of documents used to verify identity, right to work in the UK, medical fitness and qualifications.
-Medical information may be used to help the School to discharge its obligations as an employer e.g. so that the School may consider reasonable adjustments if an employee suffers from a disability or to assist with any other workplace issue.
+Medical information may be used to help the school to discharge its obligations as an employer e.g. so that the school may consider reasonable adjustments if an employee suffers from a disability or to assist with any other workplace issue.

-This documentation will be retained by the School for the duration of the successful applicant's employment with the School.
-It will be retained in accordance with the School's retention of records policy after employment terminates.
+This documentation will be retained by the school for the duration of the successful applicant's employment with the School.
+It will be retained in accordance with the school's retention of records policy after employment terminates.